-To befit the nature of the venue i.e. the ArtScience Museum, there are also a few science and art related displays explaining the technologies that inspired the movies.
+To befit the nature of the venue i.e. the ArtScience Museum, there are also several science and art related displays introducing the technologies that inspired the movies.
 Most visitors, including me, didn’t seem that keen on the educational displays, though.
-Everybody’s attention was on the models.
+Everybody’s attention was on the heroes.

 Legendary MCU Heroes

-Side note about Captain America.
-After watching Ant-Man and the Wasp, I noticed good guys in the movies always having a certain pride in knowing Steve, and to have called him “Capt.”
+Side note on Captain America.
+After watching Ant-Man and the Wasp, I noticed good guys in the MCU movies always have a certain pride in knowing Steve, and to have called him “Capt.”
 Whereas the women regard him as just another dude.
 Interesting, isn’t it?

 The final room contains a brief cinematic summary of the movies.
 Unfortunately, this was somewhat dull as the montage was little more than a sequence of clips long available on YouTube.